"A picture is worth a thousand words, so a video is your personal library!"

 A:

-Councill Bluffs Video Services uses professional, broadcast quality equipment.
+Council Bluffs Video Services uses professional, broadcast quality equipment.
 What does that mean?
 Cable TV is brought into your home at a resolution of 330 vertical lines of resolution (VLR) on your TV.
 Older VHS signals only allowed for 230 VLR.
 The NTSC broadcast standard allows for 525 VLR.
 Simply put this means that your TV has the ability to show 525 discrete lines of vertical resolution, but you are normally only going to see 330 lines of resolution at best.

 Our Equipment page contains a complete list of what we use.